hong27/hong27.github.io/_posts/2022-06-20-your-new-blog-post.md

 - A large txt file needs to be split

 If you have a large number of quarantined files, the txt file including the information will be large.
 If we are going to recover all files from quarantined, we'd better split large txt file into smaller ones so that later it would only take reasonably time to process the commands.
-The following command will do this.
+The following command will do this, where 10000 is the number of lines in each smaller txt file.

 ```
 split -l 10000 your-quarantined-list.txt
 ```

+- Use arguments from a